 Amendment describes the process whereby the terms and conditions of a documentary credit may be modified after the credit has been issued.

-When the seller receives the documentary credit, it may disagree with the terms and conditions (e.g. the transaction price listed in the credit may be lower than the originally agreed upon price) or may be unable to meet specific requirements of the credit (e.g. the time may be too short to effect shipment).
+When the beneficiary receives the documentary credit, it may disagree with the terms and conditions (e.g. the transaction price listed in the credit may be lower than the originally agreed upon price) or may be unable to meet specific requirements of the credit (e.g. the validity of the credit may be too short to effect shipment).

-If the seller wants to amend the terms prior to transacting, the seller can request these from the buyer.
-It is at the discretion of the buyer to adopt the proposed amendments and request an amendment to be issued by the issuing bank.
-An amended letter of credit would be issued by the issuing bank to the seller through the same channel as the original documentary letter of credit.
+If the beneficiary wants to amend the terms prior to transacting, they should request these from the buyer.
+It is at the discretion of the buyer to agree to the proposed amendments and request an amendment to be issued by the issuing bank.
+An amended letter of credit would be issued by the issuing bank and routed through the same channel as the original documentary letter of credit.

 Amendments to a letter of credit require the agreement of the issuing bank, confirming bank (if any), and the beneficiary to become effective.